 Judges: Sandesh Kumar Sharma, Technical Member & Virender Bhat, Judicial Member

 Date of Judgement: 27.01.2025

+Area of Law: Transmission Charges (extinguishment post liquidation)

 The Appellate Tribunal for Electricity held that the appeal filed by Jindal Power Limited (JPL) against the order of the Central Electricity Regulatory Commission (CERC) has become infructuous.
 The Tribunal found that during the pendency of the appeal, Simhapuri Energy Limited (SEL), the original appellant, had undergone liquidation and was subsequently sold as a "going concern" to JPL.
 Pursuant to this, the Tribunal held that the claims of Power Grid Corporation of India Limited (PGCIL)/Central Transmission Utility of India Limited (CTUIL) against SEL for transmission charges have been permanently extinguished, in line with the principle of "clean slate" under the Insolvency and Bankruptcy Code.
 The Tribunal dismissed the appeal, finding that the subject matter of the dispute (the claims of PGCIL/CTUIL against SEL) no longer survives.